 A spatula for helping to safely lift your cuts off the mat

 A built-in scanner

 But you have got to also check out the amazing Brother Scan N Cut 2 Bundles on Swing Design.
-There are too many different options to list here, but I’m sure there is one tailored to your craft tastes!
+There are too many different options to list here, but I’m sure there is one tailored to your needs.